How Our Hydroponics Program Works

 Currently, the larger Green Our Planet commercial-style hydroponics system can grow over 100 heads of lettuce (or 200 herbs) in a space approximately 4' high, 4' long, and 3' feet wide.

 A variety of vegetables can be grown hydroponically in these systems including lettuce, chard, tomatoes, peppers, cucumbers, strawberries and many more.
-Overall, the systems provide a natural laboratory for students to learn STEM (Science, Technology, Engineering and Math) in a hands-on, experiential manner.
+Overall, the systems provide a natural laboratory for students to learn STEM (Science, Technology, Engineering and Math), nutrition, conservation and entrepreneurship in a hands-on, experiential manner.

 What schools will receive with the Green Our Planet Hydroponic STEM Program